Mercantile Hotel: Heritage listing

 Mercantile Hotel was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Mercantile Hotel operates continuously in its original function since its opening in 1914 and retains much of its original character and fabric.
-The Hotel as an establishment has significant associations with the early maritime and mercantile activity in The Rocks and the harbour rowing regattas, as it replaced the earlier Mercantile Rowing Club Hotel.
+The hotel as an establishment has significant associations with the early maritime and mercantile activity in The Rocks and the harbour rowing regattas, as it replaced the earlier Mercantile Rowing Club Hotel.
 The existing building is one of the more intact survivors of The Rocks' late 19th and early 20th century Pubs, associated with one of NSW's most important brewing companies, Tooth & Co.
 Ltd., and with the practice of tied hotels.
 The stone-walled excavation on the western boundary is a physical reminder of the original character of the site and The Rocks.
 The building meets this criterion on State Level.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-The building is a fine and intact example of the work of the renown Sydney architectural firm, Spain and Cosh.
+The building is a fine and intact example of the work of the renown Sydney architectural firm, Spain & Cosh.
 The former shop has had a part in the early 20th century commercial activity of The Rocks and has a special place in a science related activity through its longstanding use as The Shell Shop and as a meeting place of the Malacological Society.
 The building meets this criterion on local level.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Aesthetically, the building is an interesting example of Federation Free Style architecture, with its competently handled forms and massing enriched by the decorative detailing of its tiled dado, etched glass to the main doors, awning supports and parapet balustrade.
 The Mercantile Hotel is a relatively intact example of the early 20th century hotel designed by the Spain and Cosh for Tooth's brewers.